ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ## New ALTO Entity Domain to Provide ANE Properties ## {#nep-map}

-The path vector can only represent the route between the source and the destination.
-Although the application can find the shared ANEs among different paths, it is not enough for most use cases, which requires the bandwidth or delay information of the ANEs.
-So this document adopts the property map defined in [](#I-D.ietf-alto-unified-props-new) to provide the general properties of ANEs.
-The document registers a new entity domain called `ane` to represent the ANE.
-The address of the ANE entity is just the ANE name used by the path vector.
+A path vector can represent only the route between a source and a destination.
+Although an application can find shared ANEs of different paths from their path vectors, it is not enough for most use cases, which requires the bandwidth or delay information of the ANEs.
+Hence, this design adopts the property map defined in [](#I-D.ietf-alto-unified-props-new) to provide the general properties of ANEs, by registering a new entity domain called `ane` to represent the ANEs.
+The address of the ANE entity is just the ANE name in path vectors.
-By requesting the property map of entities in the `ane` domain, the client can retrieve the properties of ANEs in path vectors.
+By requesting the property map of entities in the `ane` domain, a client can retrieve the properties of ANEs in path vectors.

 <!--